uCautomation/plant-watering-system/README.md

     1|WET(d:+2)  ☔ > X|
      +----------------+

+When this manu is active:

+- OK: Selects active menu item
 - Next: moves 2 positions at a time (wrap around jumps to b)
 - Cursor default position: (1, f).
 - Menu items: